tradecloud/tradecloud-docs-connectors/webhook-connector/order-documents-events.md

 # Order Documents Events

----
-description: Order Documents Events overview.
----

-# Order Documents Events

-The buyer and supplier can attach documents to the order.
+The buyer and supplier can attach documents to the order or line.

 | OrderDocumentEvent                 | Webhook Configuration                                         |
 | ---------------------------------- | ------------------------------------------------------------- |